Erin’s Recipe Rundown

 • You can use pre-sliced cheese sticks to save time, but I’ve found that slicing a block of mozzarella fresh yields meltier cheese sticks.

-• This is a great make-ahead appetizer, since you can freeze the sticks before frying for up to a week or more!
+• This is a great make-ahead appetizer, since you can freeze the sticks before frying for a week or more!

 • Feel free to add more seasoning to the breadcrumbs, if you’d like.
 You could add Italian seasoning, garlic powder, onion powder, or black pepper for extra flavor.